 "His crimes, and the crimes of his co-conspirators, ruined marriages, careers, fortunes and lives.
 The evidence proved that Raniere was truly a modern-day Svengali."

-Neither Raniere nor Mack ended up taking the stand, but multiple women—some identified only by their first names—did to testify to the abuses perpetrated by Raniere and those he enlisted to carry out his sordid vision.
+Neither Raniere nor Mack ended up taking the stand, but multiple women did—some identified only by their first names—to testify to the abuses perpetrated by Raniere and those he enlisted to carry out his sordid vision.

-Prosecutors alleged, meanwhile, that NXIVM—a purported self-help organization based in Albany, N.Y., that since the late 1990s has attracted more than 16,000 people, including actors and corporate leaders, to its Executive Success Programs and other seminars—resembled a pyramid scheme in which participants could only move up the ladder by paying more and recruiting more people.
+Prosecutors alleged, meanwhile, that NXIVM—a purported self-help organization based in Albany, N.Y., that since its establishment in the late 1990s had attracted more than 16,000 people, including actors and corporate leaders, to its Executive Success Programs and other seminars—was a pyramid scheme in which participants could only move up the ladder by paying more and recruiting more people.
 To even get the chance to meet Raniere, participants usually had to complete a 16-day course that cost $7,500.

 Mack, who once called Raniere "a wonderful teacher and mentor" was also originally charged with sex trafficking before pleading guilty to racketeering and racketeering conspiracy.

 One former DOS member, Nicole, testified that she was ordered to address Mack as "Madame Mack," and was asked to sign a waiver releasing NXIVM from liability in the case of incidents such as "disfigurement" or "physical and psychological injuries."
 But Nicole didn't want to sign and, eventually, Mack seemed to forget about it.

 Another woman, Sylvie, testified that she signed similar papers.

 A third woman, Jay, testified that Mack would also refer to DOS as "The Agency," because "her slaves were all actresses and models and were beautiful, so it was as if she was running an agency."

 Incidentally, multiple women testified that Raniere had erectile dysfunction issues.